KevinFlanagan7/Hangman/README.md

     ![API not available](/documentation/word-api-failure.png)

-### Game over Page

 - If all the letters in the word are quessed correctly a congratulations message is displayed and a message to press return to go back to main menu.
-If the player runs out of attempts a game over meassage is displyed in red and the correct word is displayed.
+If the player runs out of attempts a game over meassage and the last hangman stage is displyed in red and the correct word is displayed.
 Again a message to press enter to return to the main menu is displayed.
-If anything other than return is press an invalid input message to press return is displayed in red.
+If anything other than enter is pressed an invalid input message to press enter key is displayed in red.

-- If anything other than a single aphabetical letter is entered or has not been already guessed an ivalid input message is displayed in red.
+- If anything other than a single aphabetical letter is entered or the letter has already been guessed an ivalid input message is displayed in red.

     <details><summary>Game Over Screenshots</summary>